Japan Visa from Dubai: Tourist & Visit Visa Guide 2026

 Do I need a Japan visa from Dubai?

 It depends on your passport nationality.
-UAE nationals (Emirati passport) can enter Japan visa-free for up to 30 days.
+UAE nationals (Emirati passport) can enter Japan visa-free for up to 90 days (extended from 30 days on 1 July 2025; ePassport holders, subject to passport registration).
 British, American, Canadian, and Australian passport holders are visa-free for up to 90 days.
-Indian, Pakistani, Egyptian, Bangladeshi, and Filipino passport holders residing in Dubai must apply for a Japan tourist visa through the Embassy of Japan in Abu Dhabi.
+Indian, Pakistani, Egyptian, Bangladeshi, and Filipino passport holders residing in Dubai must obtain a Japan visa, applied through VFS Global in Dubai (Abu Dhabi and Al Ain residents apply via the Embassy of Japan in Abu Dhabi).
+For tourism, UAE residents who require a visa may also be eligible for the single-entry Japan eVisa — confirm your nationality's current eligibility on the official portal or with VFS.

 How do I apply for a Japan visa from Dubai?